Full list: All the pardons and commutations issued by President Trump in 2021

 Tom Leroy Whitehurst – President Trump commuted the sentence of Tom Leroy Whitehurst from life to 30 years.
 Whitehurst was convicted on conspiracy to manufacture methamphetamine and possession of firearms.
 He has served nearly 24 years of the sentence.

 Monstsho Eugene Vernon – President Trump commuted the sentence of Monstsho Eugene Vernon, who has served more than 19 years in prison for committing a string of armed robberies in South Carolina.
-Evidence showed that numerous of these offenses involved him carrying BB guns rather than a real gun.
+Evidence showed that of these offenses, numerous involved Vernon carrying BB guns rather than a real gun.

 Luis Fernando Sicard – President Trump commuted the sentence of Luis Fernando Sicard, who was sentenced on drug trafficking and drug charges.
 He has served 20 years.